kubewarden/community/general-technical-questions.md

     1. **Make security a design requirement**

-       - **Threat-model integration**: The Kubewarden team continuously evaluates the controller and policy server against the Kubernetes SIG Security Admission Control Threat Model to bake security into every release.
+       - **Threat-model integration**: The Kubewarden team continuously evaluates the controller and policy server against the Kubernetes SIG Security Admission Control Threat Model to make security considerations a part of every release.

          See the ([Threat Model reference documentation](https://docs.kubewarden.io/reference/threat-model)) reference documentation.

        - **WebAsembly Sandboxing**: Kubewarden executes policies inside isolated WebAssembly sandboxes.
-         This architecture ensures that policies are confined and cannot interfere with each other or the host system, significantly reducing the attack surface.
+         This architecture means that policies are confined and can't interfere with each other, or the host system, so reducing the attack surface.
-       - **Context-aware policies**: Policies can be designed to only access the resources they need, and they are limited to the permissions granted to the policy server.
+       - **Context-aware policies**: Policies can be designed to only access the resources they need, and are limited to the permissions granted to the policy server.
          This ensures that even if a policy is compromised, it cannot access resources outside its intended scope.

     2. **Applying secure configuration has the best user experience**

-       - **Helm Charts with Secure Defaults**: The Kubewarden Helm charts come with secure defaults out-of-the-box, including the `kubewarden-defaults` chart that automatically creates a default poliyserver and installs recommended security policies.
+       - **Helm Charts with Secure Defaults**: Kubewarden Helm charts come with secure defaults out-of-the-box, including the `kubewarden-defaults` chart.
+That chart automatically creates a default policyserver and installs recommended security policies.
          TLS is enabled by default for all components, and the `kubewarden-controller` is configured to use a secure service account with limited permissions.
-       - **Clear docs and guides**: Step-by-step Quick Start and "Security hardening" pages ensure that following secure defaults takes no more time than a typical Helm install or kubectl apply.
+       - **Clear docs and guides**: Step-by-step Quick Start and "Security hardening" pages mean that following secure defaults takes no more time than a typical Helm install or kubectl apply.
          This includes mTLS with the Kubernetes API server, RBAC, and Security Contexts.

        See the [Security Hardening](https://docs.kubewarden.io/howtos/security-hardening) and the [Webhooks hardening](https://docs.kubewarden.io/reference/security-hardening/webhooks-hardening) documentation for more details.